KarlHavoc/aggregatorCLI/README.md

 If your prompt now looks like this `<database_name>=#` you should be good to go.
 You can quit psql with `\q` to bring you back to your terminal prompt.

-To set up the config file for database and current user, create a json file named .gatorconfig.json to your root directory.
-I used neovim, but feel free to use your text editor of choice.
+To set up the config file for database and current user, create a json file named .gatorconfig.json to your root directory `touch ~/.gatorconfig.json`.
+Open the new file with your text editor.
+I used nvim:

 `nvim ~/.gatorconfig.json`